SarahBump/LADYMAFIA/_posts/2015-11-28-GertrudeBell.markdown

 employer: Works at British Military Intelligence, self-employed archeologist in Syria, or the Arab Bureau, depending on the day.
 education: Oxford (first chick awarded highest honors in Modern History)
 interested: Men (bonus if you speak one of the eight languages I am fluent in including French, German, Persian, Arabic and Turkish.
 But I’m great at teaching myself language, so it shouldn’t be a problem.
-firstdate: playing tennis or taking a stroll through the Baghdad Museum of Antiquities, which I created.
+firstdate: playing tennis or taking a stroll through the Baghdad Museum of Antiquities, which I founded.
 bio: 5'5.
 People call me "al-Khatun" (Lady of the Court).
-When I’m not busy creating British colonial policy, I like long, solo, 1500-mile walks through the desert, climbing mountains in the Swiss Alps, and getting to know Arab tribal leaders.
-I’m super into archeology and have funded my own archeological digs throughout the middle-east, because the archeological societies won’t let a woman in!
+When I’m not busy creating British colonial policy, I like long, solo, 1500-mile treks through the desert, climbing mountains in the Swiss Alps, and getting to know Arab tribal leaders.
+I’m super into archeology and have funded my own archeological digs throughout the middle-east, because the archeological societies won’t let a woman in (silly Victorian rules)!
 I’m passionate, caring, and a little shy, but definitely have a taste for luxury...even when traveling across the desert I must have my china dinner service and a formal dinner dress with me!
 Also, I may or may not be a spy.
 ---

-It's impossible to argue that she isn't incredible.
+It's impossible to argue - she is incredible.
 Gertrude once spent 53 hours at the end of a rope in the Alps after her climbing expedition was caught in a blizzard.
 Are you in love yet?
 We sure are.
 Luckily, she's single (as of her suspected suicide in 1926)!  #swiperight

-Millennial dating pleasantries aside, in the spirit of Thanksgiving (with it's historical context of exploration and unfortunately colonization), we want to highlight one of the many fearless explorers who helped map uncharted lands.
+Millennial dating quips aside, in the spirit of Thanksgiving (with it's historical context of exploration and unfortunately colonization), we want to highlight one of the many fearless explorers who helped map uncharted lands.
 We thought it fitting to profile the person who embodies the contrast between the typical scene of stuffed, turkey-sedated, tipsy Americans at a Thanksgiving gathering and the violent events happening currently in the Middle East.

 As the first female British intelligence Officer and adviser on Arabian affairs to the British government, Bell helped shape the geopolitical map of the world as it changed dramatically after World War I - she literally put Iraq and Syria on the map.
 She explored and documented much of Arabia (often by herself), creating the maps of Syria used in the World Wars known as the "Bell Maps."